masprs0x/nico/README.md

 # Nico

-**This package is still in development, don't use in production enviroment.**
+**This package is still in development, don't use this in production enviroment.**

 Wrap up koa for better usage, learn how to use it in [node-services-boilerplate](https://github.com/blastZ/node-services-boilerplate);